ugljanin/iot-executor/README.md

 ## Working with devices

-At first you need to register the devices with NodeMCU chipid, that will be used for its identification.
+At first you need to register the devices with NodeMCU node_id, that will be used for its identification.
 Once the devices are registered, you can create multiple scripts with the code that will be assigned to any devices.

 It is important not to use cpu blocking functions such as tmr.delay() but to use alarm instead, and to avoid infinite loops, as they could block the script.